dannyi96/Image-Cryptography/README.md

 Refer the proposed [Roadmap](https://github.com/users/dannyi96/projects/3/views/2)

 Main goals include
-- Improving the Web App demonstrating this package
 - Measuring the current performance of the package ( encryption & decryption )
 - Improving the performance of the package ( encryption & decryption )
 - Improving Quality via Testcases, Linters, CICD pipeline